 Priority will be given to children living closest to the school determined by the shortest distance.
 Distances are calculated as a straight-line from the child's home address, using the address point assigned by The National Land and Property Gazetteer, to the main gate to the school property.
-Measurements will be made using the local authority's school admissions data mapping software, which employs a Geographical Information System based on Ordnance Survey.
+Measurements will be made using the local authority's school admissions data mapping software.
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
 All the names will be entered into a hat and the required number of names will be drawn out.